 Clinical trials test brand new mesothelioma treatments on real people.
-If you don’t respond to traditional mesothelioma therapies, clinical trials provide the opportunity to try out new treatment strategies, while contributing to the global scientific community.
+If you don’t respond to traditional mesothelioma therapies, clinical trials provide opportunities to try out new treatment strategies while contributing to the global scientific community.

 The best way to find clinical trials is to talk to your mesothelioma specialist or oncologist.
-He or she will be able to review any active and recruiting clinical trials, and determine your eligibility.
-Your oncologist can also review the research each clinical trial is based on and help you decide whether it’s the right option for you.
+He or she will be able to review any active and recruiting clinical trials and determine your eligibility.
+Your oncologist can also review the research of each clinical trial and help you decide which one is the right option for you.

-If you find a clinical trial that you’re interested in joining, there are two ways to do so:
+If you find a clinical trial that you’re interested in joining, there are 2 ways to do so:

 - Talk to your doctor, who will help you review your eligibility and determine whether the clinical trial is a good option for your needs.

 - Reach out to the clinical trial team to begin the recruitment process.
 Researchers will publish clear contact information so patients can contact them.